Kong/docs.konghq.com/app/konnect/service-hub/index.md

 ## Kong Gateway Plugins

-Plugins can be configured to run in a variety of contexts, ranging from a specific Service version or one Route to all Upstreams.
+Plugins can be configured to run in a variety of contexts, ranging from a specific Service version or Route to all Service versions.
 Plugins can execute actions inside {{site.konnect_product_name}} before or after a request has been proxied to the upstream API, as well as on any incoming responses.

-Any {{site.ee_gateway_names}} plugins supported in a self-hosted Hybrid mode deployment are also accessible through the ServiceHub.
+Any {{site.ee_gateway_names}} plugins supported in a self-hosted Hybrid mode deployment are also accessible through ServiceHub.

 ### Functionality Differences from Self-Hosted Kong Gateway